PointCloudLibrary/pcl/doc/tutorials/content/pcl_vcpkg_windows.rst

   If there are new features or bugfixes that are not yet part of a release, you can try to use --head, which downloads the master of PCL.

-  - 2021-06-25 PCL 11(.1) doesn't support VTK 9, so if you need visualization module, use --head

 You can see the available PCL version and options in VCPKG `here <https://github.com/microsoft/vcpkg/blob/master/ports/pcl/vcpkg.json>`_.

 To enable specific features, you need to write: